google/ground-platform/baobab/docs/design/design.md

     dataset layers, per-entity `simplestyle-spec` properties (`marker-color`,
     `stroke`, `fill`, etc. in `EntityRecord.properties`) override the layer's `default_style`.
-*   **Toggleable Geometries**: Individual form geometry layers (e.g., an access path alongside a plot perimeter) and entity dataset layers can be toggled on or off directly within the map layer controls.
+*   **Toggleable Geometries**: Individual form submission geometry layers (e.g., an access path alongside a plot perimeter) and data collection site layers can be toggled on or off directly within the map layer controls.
 *   **Active Self-Intersection Prevention**: During manual polygon drawing, the mobile engine actively prohibits adding vertices that create self-intersecting (bowtie) segments, providing immediate on-screen guidance to maintain topological validity.

-###### Preloaded Entities & "Select an Entity" Interaction
+###### Preloaded Entities, Site-First Workflow, & "Select an Entity" Interaction

+*   **Site-First Map Interaction**: Tapping a site pin or polygon in a **Data collection sites** layer opens a bottom sheet displaying its current status, baseline attributes, and historical submission timestamps, alongside available form action buttons configured for that table (e.g., `[ + Inspect Site ]`, `[ + Update Info ]`) pre-linked to the selected entity.
-*   **Selection Workflow**: Collectors select preloaded entities from a searchable attribute list or by tapping map markers.
+*   **Selection Workflow**: Collectors can also select preloaded entities from a searchable attribute list or by tapping map markers when answering a `select_one_from_file <table_name>.csv` question.
-*   **Interactive Overlays**: Preloaded geospatial entities render as map overlays with visibility toggle controls.
-*   **Bottom Sheet Action**: Tapping an entity reveals a bottom sheet displaying baseline attributes and historical submission timestamps, with an action to launch a new submission pre-linked to that entity.
-*   **Mix-and-Match Forms**: Form designers can combine "Select an Entity" questions with new geometry capture questions in the same form.
+*   **Mix-and-Match Forms**: Form designers can combine entity selection (`select_one_from_file`) and `save_to` entity updates with new geometry capture questions in the same form.

 ###### Geometry Capture via QR Code Scanning